Data

 Source

-World Bank - Women, Business and the Law (2024)processed by Our World in Data
+World Bank (2024)processed by Our World in Data

 Last updated